Sylheti language: Measure words

-Measuring nouns in Sylheti without their corresponding measure words (e.g. aţ mekur instead of aţ-gu mekur 'eight cats') would typically be considered ungrammatical.
+Measuring nouns in Sylheti without their corresponding measure words (e.g. aṭ mekur instead of aṭ-gu mekur 'eight cats') would typically be considered ungrammatical.
 However, omitting the noun and preserving the measure word is grammatical and not uncommon to hear.
-For example, Xáli êx-zôn táxbô. (lit.
-'Only one-MW will remain.') would be understood to mean 'Only one person will remain.', since zôn can only be used to count humans.
+For example, Xáli êx-zon táxbo. (lit.
+'Only one-MW will remain.') would be understood to mean 'Only one person will remain.', since zon can only be used to count humans.

 Pronouns

 Personal pronouns

 Sylheti personal pronouns are somewhat similar to English pronouns, having different words for first, second, and third person, and also for singular and plural (unlike for verbs, below).
 Sylheti pronouns, like their English counterparts, do differentiate for gender.
 Sylheti has different third-person pronouns for proximity.
 The first are used for someone who is nearby, and the second are for those who are a little further away.
 The third are usually for those who are not present.
 In addition, each of the second- and third-person pronouns have different forms for the familiar and polite forms; the second person also has a "very familiar" form (sometimes called "despective").
 It may be noted that the "very familiar" form is used when addressing particularly close friends or family as well as for addressing subordinates, or in abusive language.
 In the following tables, the abbreviations used are as follows: VF=very familiar, F=familiar, and P=polite (honor); H=here, T=there, E=elsewhere (proximity), and I=inanimate.

 The nominative case is used for pronouns that are the subject of the sentence, such as "I already did that" or "Will you please stop making that noise?"